medvir/MinVar/README.md

 ### Created by `annotate.py`

-- `cns_mutations_nt.csv` table of mutations observed on sample consensus with respect to organism/subtype reference (column `wt`) at nucleotide level,
-- `vcf_mutations_nt.csv` table of mutations in vcf file with respect to sample consensus (columnt `wt`) at nucleotide level,
-- `merged_mutations_nt.csv` obtained by combining the previous two files, the result is a table of mutations
+- `merged_mutations_nt.csv` a list of all variants observed at single positions,
+- `max_freq_muts_aa.csv` the amminoacid found at maximum frequency at each codon,
-- `annotated_mutations.csv` mutations at amminoacid level with indication of the gene, the position on the gene, wild type and frequency
+- `final.csv` mutations at amminoacid level with indication of the gene, the position on the gene, wild type and frequency

 ### Created by `reportdrm.py`

+- `merged_muts_drm_annotated.csv` is the join of `final.csv` with the annotation of DRM/RAS,
 - `report.md` and `report.pdf` final report with subtye estimate based on alignment of reads to different references and tables with mutations.
 The pdf report is created from the template `minvar/db/template.tex`.